DavidTimothyNam/CSC-131-Final/README.md

 # React + Vite

+To start the local server, run the following command in this folder.
+Press `q` or Ctrl + C to quit after starting the server.

+`npm run dev`

+---

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: